 Therefore the aim of every from should be to strike a balance between the point of difference and point of parity.

-When to use points of difference and When to use points of parity?
+When to use points of difference and When to use PoP?

 The firms need to understand when to use a point of parity and difference and at what situation which one be emphasized.
 The following are a few of the situations and what could the forms emphasize in that particular situation.